 Guiding principles are short statements that describe core values.
 They outline goals for interacting with and serving the rest of the business.
 For guiding principles to have a real impact, they should be based on input from all other areas of the organization.
-An example guiding principle for Finance could be to “leverage our financial acumen to better the business about issues and opportunities within the company.”
-Leadership relies on Finance to provide timely and accurate information to support the strategy and decision-making.
-As the primary department specializing in a purely “numbers perspective,” a guiding principle can be built around making the perspective accessible to everyone in the organization.
+An example guiding principle for Finance could be to “leverage our financial acumen to better the business regarding issues and opportunities within the company.”
+Leadership relies on Finance to provide timely and accurate information to support the strategy and decision making.
+As the primary department specializing in a “numbers perspective,” a guiding principle can be built around making the perspective accessible to everyone in the organization.
 Other guiding principles can be built around other capabilities and roles within the finance organization.

-Once data is clean and a Process Improvement Vision is in place, take a step back and evaluate how the current structure of the finance organization will fit into future processes.
+Once data is clean and a process improvement vision is in place, take a step back and evaluate how the current structure of the finance organization will fit into future processes.
 As processes become more streamlined and efficient due to continuous improvement, defining key roles and responsibilities becomes vital.
 Pairing a streamlined process with a bulky, slow organization will drag the process down.
 Companies must be willing to streamline the organization along with the process to get the most out of their work.
-It is possible the level of talent required to make the process work will change as Finance capabilities change.
+It is possible the level of talent required to make the process work will change as finance capabilities change.
 If the focus of Finance shifts from performing simple transactions in the system to analyzing corporate financials, employees with more experience and knowledge in that area may need to be hired.
 Managing organizational impact means determining what kind, size, and caliber of organization will be most effective with existing processes.

 Putting technology before process is putting the cart before the horse.
 Often, companies decide to put in a new ERP system, thinking it will solve all their problems.
-It rarely does; extra technology and upgraded systems make terrible band-aids for a broken process.
+It rarely does.
+Extra technology and upgraded systems make terrible band-aids for a broken process.
 Adding high-powered technology to the mix only makes it more chaotic, less accurate, and more time consuming.
 Evaluation of process should always come first.
 Fix issues as they are found and get the process and organization right before changing technology.
 Systems are meant to support processes, not create them.